Things to do in National Parks and Reserves

 Mount Kilimanjaro National Park

 Rising 19,341ft (5,895m) above the African plains, the magnificent solitary peak of Mount Kilimanjaro is the dominant feature of this national park.
 The lush rainforest on its lower slopes is home to a number of animals including elephant, buffalo, rhino, monkey, and leopard.
-Its dormant volcano is remarkable in many ways, not only for its snow-covered peaks and glaciers rising out of a humid equatorial jungle, but also because it is the highest freestanding mountain in the world, a huge cone unattached to a mountain range, and Africa's highest peak.
+Its dormant volcano is remarkable in many ways, not only for its snow-covered peaks and glaciers rising out of a humid equatorial jungle, but also because it's the highest freestanding mountain in the world, a huge cone unattached to a mountain range, and Africa's highest peak.
 Its magnetism has attracted researchers, mountaineers, and adventurers for years.
-It is the only mountain of its size that can be scaled by inexperienced hikers, although altitude sickness is common and can be fatal.
+It's the only mountain of its size that can be scaled by inexperienced hikers, although altitude sickness is common and can be fatal.
 There are six different routes of varying degrees of difficulty, but the easiest and most popular way to reach the summit is on the Marangu Trail, which takes about five days, with nights spent in huts along the way.

 Website www.tanzaniaparks.go.tz